Amalfi Coast

 Ravello

 Perched 350m above the sea, Ravello is not a beach destination — it is a cultural and sensory one.
 Villa Rufolo, Villa Cimbrone with its Terrace of Infinity, the annual music festival, the quiet that genuinely exists even in August because most day-trippers don't make the climb.
 The best base for those who want the Amalfi Coast's beauty without the coast road's chaos.
 Caruso, a Belmond Hotel, is the definitive luxury property here — one of the finest hotels in Italy.
-The new Venice Simplon-Orient-Express Paris–Amalfi route arrives at Ravello in 2026, making it the destination of the season for serious travellers.
+The Venice Simplon-Orient-Express Paris–Amalfi route, launching in May 2026, arrives at Caruso, making Ravello the destination of the season for serious travellers.

 Underrated